 The 'Spleen' covers a good deal of the rest of the digestive process, which most people would put under the intestines and absorption of nutrients through the walls of the intestines into the blood that goes to the liver etc. For more about this important subject read Blood.

 Strong emotions, especially worry, affect the Spleen.

 The Spleen does more than absorb food; it also clears garbage from your system, patrolling your circulation, muscles and flesh for foreign or waste products.

-So you end up with stuff your Spleen and Stomach can't burn away or clear out.
+Hence from what you've eaten or 'chucked down the hatch' you end up with stuff your Spleen and Stomach can't burn away or clear out.

 Guess what is left?
 Phlegm!

 That delicious cake you ate re-appears as snot, sputum, mucus, phlegm: stuffing up your throat and lungs!

 Worse!
 There are various factors that increase the amount and longevity of that phlegm:

 Read the pages linked below, but foods that in themselves may be fine but are NOT easy for your Stomach to rotten and ripen and/or which can mess up you Spleen's ability to transform include: